 - Contacting the instructor Piazza is the best forum for asking non-personal questions about the course, and students can generally expect a response within several hours.
-For private (e.g. grade questions) communications, the instructor is available by email. - Contacting the TAs To contact the TAs, open Canvas Inbox, compose a new message, select this course, then next to the 'To' box click the address book, select "Teaching Assistants", then choose the name(s) of TAs you wish to contact. - Office Hours Office hours will be held online through Canvas using BigBlueButton Conferences (integrated into Canvas).
-Just click the "Conferences" tab during any scheduled office hours and you should see the option to join in!
-See http://bigbluebutton.org/videos/ for tutorials on BigBlueButton conferences. - Technical Assistance If you experience computer difficulties, need help downloading a browser or plug-in, assistance logging into the course, or experience any errors or problems while in your online course, contact the OSU Help Desk for assistance.
-You can call (541) 737-3474, email osuhelpdesk@oregonstate.edu or visit the OSU Computer Helpdesk online. - Tutoring NetTutor is a leading provider of online tutoring and learner support services fully staffed by experienced, trained and monitored tutors.
+For private (e.g. grade questions) communications, the instructor is available by email. - Contacting the TAs To contact the TAs, open Canvas Inbox, compose a new message, select this course, then next to the 'To' box click the address book, select "Teaching Assistants", then choose the name(s) of TAs you wish to contact. - Office Hours Office hours will be held online through using Slack.
+From the "Syllabus" page, check the "Where to go for Help?" tab and then click on the relevant link during an active office hour to join in! - Technical Assistance If you experience computer difficulties, need help downloading a browser or plug-in, assistance logging into the course, or experience any errors or problems while in your online course, contact the OSU Help Desk for assistance.
+You can call (541) 737-3474, email\osuhelpdesk@oregonstate.edu\or visit the \OSU Computer Helpdesk\online. - Tutoring NetTutor is a leading provider of online tutoring and learner support services fully staffed by experienced, trained and monitored tutors.
 Students connect to live tutors from any computer that has Internet access.
 NetTutor provides a virtual whiteboard that allows tutors and students to work on problems in a real time environment.
 They also have an online writing lab where tutors critique and return essays within 24 to 48 hours.
 Access NetTutor from within your Canvas class by clicking on the NetTutor icon (after I get it set up).